 As you need your bow sight for elk hunting, you can’t make noise.
 Try to find one that can work silently.
 It’s great if everything works smoothly and there’s no metal-to-metal contact.

-Some brands, like the ones we’ve already listed here, have established terrific reputations for quality and accuracy.
+Some brands, like the ones we’ve already listed here, have established terrific reputations for high quality and accuracy.
 Also, look for customer reviews that describe positive engagement with their customer support.

 You want to be able to aim at different longer distances while allowing for windage/elevation adjustment.
 Look for micro adjust designs for greater accuracy, with 2nd and 3rd axis adjustments.